Mahal (1949 film): Soundtrack

-The music for the film was composed by Khemchand Prakash and lyrics were penned by Nakshab.

 Release

 Impact and box office

 Mahal was theatrically released on 13 October 1949.
 The film soon gained popularity and by its third week became a nationwide sensation.
 Due to the failure of previous Bombay Talkies releases, Mahal was completely unexpected to do well and "surprised the prophets of doom who said it would only add to Bombay Talkies' financial woes."
 A theatre owner told the media, "I am submerged by requests from friends and public to give out passes.
 I do it for some shows as all shows are always sold out in advance.
 It is a hit that has hoisted up our revenues beyond expectations and I think it will become a silver jubilee hit for sure.
 People want to see it over and over again."
 The film always opened to sold-out shows and there was a widespread demand of booklets carrying the dialogue and the lyrics of soundtrack.